LucaScanu/WDI_PROJECT_2/README.md

 Created a function and named it ajaxRequest to group al of our ajax requests: one used in our membersIndex function and one used in our handleForm function

 Created a login function
+Created a loggedIn and a loggedOut function to differentiate between the two different states.